 Code Compliance must adhere to Florida Statutes requiring “due process”.
 Time delays occur while certified mail is being delivered or, in the event of an “absent” property owner, properties are posted with a notice of a CESM hearing.
 During these delays, it is possible that nothing will occur at the location of the violation.
 It may appear that Code Compliance is taking no action and that would not be the case.
-The Division minimizes this perception by staying in touch with the complainant whenever requested and keeping the office staff current on the progress of cases.
+Code Compliance minimizes this perception by staying in touch with the complainant whenever requested and keeping the office staff current on the progress of cases.
 Feel free to call the office or use our website to check the status of an existing Code Enforcement case.

-Every valid code complaint will be investigated!
+Every valid report of a code violation will be investigated!